PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     In your repository in the GitLab UI, select *Settings->Repository->Project Access Tokens* and check *read_repository* under *Select scopes*.

-If you want to configure a Secret block ahead of time for use when deploying a `prefect.yaml` file, create the block via code or the Prefect UI and reference it like this:
+If you want to configure a Secret block ahead of time, create the block via code or the Prefect UI and reference it in your `prefect.yaml` file.

 ```yaml